waldur/waldur-docs/docs/admin-guide/identities/role-assignment-from-claims.md

 - **When the account is first created**, alongside project creation and any configured resource order.

+A rule that creates projects creates its project the first time an account matches it.
+For a new account that is at sign-up.
+For an account that already existed when the rule was created or edited, it is at the account's next sign-in or SCIM pull.
+This happens once per rule and user: a project the rule created and someone later deleted is not recreated, and a repeat sign-in does not order a second resource.

 Editing a rule does not retroactively touch existing users; they are brought into line the next time they sign in.
-To close that window immediately:
+To bring **roles** into line immediately:

 ```bash
 # Preview a single user, writing nothing